 Game drives are mainly done in the Buligi Penisula along the Albert shores with a number of different track heads.
 The game drive tracks are; Victoria track, Pakuba track, Chobe track, Tebito track, Honeymoon track and the buligi track and Delta game viewing circuit.

-The southern sector also known as the Heart of Murchison does not offer prolific game viewing and for one to tick off the big 4, they have to do the game drive in the northern sector.
+The southern sector also known as the Heart of Murchison does not offer prolific game viewing and for one to tick off sighting four of the the big 5, they have to do the game drive in the northern sector.
 This sector is mainly connected by the honeymoon track along which giraffes, elephants and buffalos can be spotted.
 The hartebeests, Uganda kobs, waterbucks and oribis are sighted in this area together with some lions and anibus baboons.

 Best Time For Game Drives In Murchison Falls